AyushShah-03/CHAT-CONNECT-MERN_App/README.md

-# CHIT-CHAT
+# CHAT-CONNECT

-CHIT-CHAT is a Full Stack Chatting App.
+CHAT-CONNECT is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.

 ## Tech Stack